 “Hi Elmer, your lost item was handed over to Riverstone station,” the email read.

 Whoah, my faith in humanity remains strong and steady, and someone resisted the temptation to play the “finders, keepers” card.
 But wait, where is Riverstone station?
 I looked it up, and it’s a whopping 38 kilometers away in Sydney’s northwest at the eponymous suburb.
-If I take the public transport, it will take me 48 minutes to get there via the Sydney metro to the northern end at Tallawong and a connecting bus trip to Marsden Park.
+If I take public transport, it will take me 48 minutes to get there via the Sydney metro to the northern end of Tallawong and a connecting bus trip to Marsden Park.

 But no matter how far the item ended up being dropped off, I am happy to get there and pick it up.

 Once I arrived at Riverstone station, I got to meet the female station master I called earlier.
 Jasmeet was seated behind a desk in the station office when I called her attention and introduced myself.

 “This is your lucky day,” she quipped as she let me inside the office, whose interiors were adorned with historical photos of the station, established in 1991.
 On the far end of the table was the yellow plastic bag I forgot to bring out with me as I alighted at Chatswood station some four hours ago.

 But before I would show proof of ownership, pick it up and go, I was interested in the logistical journey of the headphone.
 Jasmeet then logged on to the train system’s database and showed me the screen.
 It was a list of recorded items either lost and reported by passengers or items found by train station staff.